0xAX/asm/hello/README.md

 # Hello, World!

-This is a basic "Hello world" program written with assembly for Linux `x86_64`.
+This is a basic "Hello, World!" program written with assembly for Linux `x86_64`.

 To build the program, run: